 Life after China – What to Expect

 There are many blogs about coming to China, moving to and living in China, and what to expect.
 But I thought I would write something about moving from China, and going back home.

-Stranger in a strange land
+Stranger in a Strange Land

 It took several months to catch up on the most important things which I’ve missed.
 I was a stranger in my own country.
 Life after China had hit home!

-Cutting down to size
+Cutting Down to Size

 Having lived in Shanghai, which is the largest city proper in the world (though there are larger urban, or metropolitan areas) moving to almost anywhere else in the world will be large step down.

 With smaller size also comes a reduction in services.
 Five years in Shanghai, I started taking for granted the sheer amount of restaurants, malls, spas the city had to offer.